LiskHQ/lisk-contracts/script/swap_and_bridge/test/README.md

-# Tst Scripts for SwapAndBridge
+# Test Scripts for SwapAndBridge

 Tests in this folder are run as script as they require to be run in a Sepolia forked environment, since they depend on the contracts owned and deployed by Lido and Diva teams.